telerik/ajax-docs/getting-started/installation/web-config-settings-overview.md

 </system.webServer>
 ````

->tip You can register the Telerik controls assembly and tag prefix globally in the web.config, so you can use the controls in all the pages/user controls in the project without adding an explicit Register directive to each of them.
+You can globally register the `controls` assembly and the `tagPrefix` in the `web.config` file.
+In this way, you can use the controls in all pages and user controls of the project without adding an explicit `Register` directive to each of them.
 This addition is not mandatory, but can be very helpful.

 ````XML
 <pages>